uhppoted/uhppoted-dll/doc/python.md

 ID  controller serial number

-Returns a Device dataclass instance with populated with the controller device information if the call succeeded.
+Returns a Device dataclass instance populated with the controller device information if the call succeeded.

 Raises an Exception if the call failed.
 ```